kowainik/learn4haskell/README.md

  > Everyone has their solutions to the included tasks, and they don't mix together
  > well in one repo 🙂

-> However, if you find some bugs or problems in this repo, you can of course
+> However, if you find some bugs or problems in this repo, you can
 > open a PR to Learn4Haskell directly.
 We appreciate any help and feedback!

 Learn4Haskell has 4 chapters that you can walk through and submit 4 pull requests to